aca/aca.github.io.bak/log/2020-11_introduction.md

   - log
 ---

 Hi, I'm a programmer living in South Korea.
-I've been working on cloud infrastructure, web stuff.
-I enjoy building things from the ground.

 This site is basically a public version of my zettelkasten.
 I will upload some personal logs and things I find interesting.
 I'm not a good writer but hope you enjoy it.